Ohio Laws and Incentives

 Phone: (614) 644-8864

 The Ohio Environmental Protection Agency will administer a one-time, $5 million grant program to replace or convert Class 7 and Class 8 diesel or gasoline trucks to natural gas or propane trucks.
-Vehicles must be privately operated in Ohio at least 50% of the time.
-Maximum grant awards will be 50% of the fuel components of the new vehicle or 50% of the cost of the conversion parts, up to $25,000, whichever is less.
+Vehicles must be used for business purposes and operate in Ohio at least 50% of the time.
+Maximum grant awards will be 50% of the fuel components of the new vehicle or 50% of the cost of the conversion parts, up to $25,000.
 Total grants to any recipient may not exceed $400,000.
-Grants are awarded on a first-come, first-served basis to complete applications, until funds have been allocated.
+Grants are awarded on a first-come, first-served basis.
 Additional applications will be put on a waitlist.
-For more information, see the Alternative Fuel Vehicle Grants website.
+For more information, see the AFV Grants website.
 (Reference Ohio Revised Code 122.076)

 Diesel Emissions Reduction Grant Program